Upgrading Angular

 Consider using Long-Term Support (LTS) versions.

-Angular provides Long-Term Support (LTS) for each major release for 18 months.
+Angular provides Long-Term Support (LTS) for each major release for 18 months, see Angular support policy and schedule.

 Do upgrade one major version at a time.